-D. Eligible Office of Natural Resources Revenue (ONRR) Programs
+C. Eligible Office of Natural Resources Revenue (ONRR) Programs

-Effective October 1, 2010, the Minerals Revenue Management program moved from the BOEMRE (formerly the Minerals Management Service (MMS)) to the Office of the Assistant Secretary-Policy, Management and Budget (PMB) and became the ONRR.
+Effective October 1, 2010, the Office of Natural Resources Revenue (ONNR) moved from the Bureau of Ocean Energy Management (formerly MMS) to the Office of the Assistant Secretary for Policy, Management and Budget (PMB).
 The ONRR collects, accounts for, and distributes mineral revenues from both Federal and Indian mineral leases.

 The ONRR also evaluates industry compliance with laws, regulations, and lease terms, and offers mineral-owning tribes opportunities to become involved in its programs that address the intent of tribal self-governance.
-These programs are available regardless of selfgovernance intentions or status and are a good prerequisite for assuming other technical functions.
+These programs are available to selfgovernance tribes and are a good prerequisite for assuming other technical functions.
 Generally, ONRR program functions are available to tribes because of the Federal Oil and Gas Royalty Management Act of 1983 (FOGRMA) at 30 U.S.C.
 1701.
 The ONRR program functions that may be available to self-governance tribes include:

 - 1. Audit of Tribal Royalty Payments.
 Audit activities for tribal leases, except for the issuance of orders, final valuation decisions, and other enforcement activities.
 (For tribes already participating in ONRR cooperative audits, this program is offered as an option.) - 2.
 Verification of Tribal Royalty Payments.
-Financial compliance verification and monitoring activities, and production verification. - 3.
+Financial compliance verification, monitoring activities, and production verification. - 3.
 Tribal Royalty Reporting, Accounting, and Data Management.

-Establishment and management of royalty reporting and accounting systems including document processing, production reporting, reference data (lease, payor, agreement) management, billing and general ledger. - 4.
-Tribal Royalty Valuation.
-Preliminary analysis and recommendations for valuation and allowance determinations and approvals. - 5.
+Establishment and management of royalty reporting and accounting systems including document processing, production reporting, reference data (lease, payor, agreement) management, billing and general ledger.

+- 4. Tribal Royalty Valuation.
+Preliminary analysis and recommendations for valuation, and allowance determinations and approvals. - 5.
 Royalty Internship Program.
-An orientation and training program for auditors and accountants from mineral-producing tribes to acquaint tribal staff with royalty laws, procedures, and techniques.
+An orientation and training program for auditors and accountants from mineralproducing tribes to acquaint tribal staff with royalty laws, procedures, and techniques.
 This program is recommended for tribes that are considering a self-governance funding agreement, but have not yet acquired mineral revenue expertise via a FOGRMA section 202 cooperative agreement, as this is the term contained in FOGRMA and implementing regulations at 30 CFR 228.4.

-For questions regarding self-governance contact Shirley M. Conway, Special Assistant to the Director, Office of Natural Resources Revenue, Office of the Assistant Secretary-Policy, Management and Budget (MS 5438-MIB), 1849 C Street, NW., Washington, DC 20240, telephone: (202) 208-3981, fax: (202) 208-6684.
+For questions regarding self-governance, contact Shirley M. Conway, Special Assistant to the Director, Office of Natural Resources Revenue, Office of the Assistant Secretary-Policy, Management and Budget, 1801 Pennsylvania Avenue NW., 4th Floor, Washington, DC 20006, telephone: (202) 254-5554, fax: (202) 254-5589.

-E. Eligible National Park Service Programs
+D. Eligible National Park Service (NPS) Programs